sterpazook/rsschool-cv/cv.md

 ----------------------
 ### Summary
-I've been living in Minsk all my life.
-Visited Ukraine, Russia, UK, Greece, EU.\
-I am married.
-We have three little kids (3, 5, 7 yo). \
-I have no bad habits and do sports occasionally.\
+For the last 12 years I have been working for official Schneider Electric distributor in Belarus.
+My experience mainly includes wholesale supply, sales and support of Schneider Electric equipment.
+I also have experience in graphic design and PDH Microwave Radio Link Equipment commissioning.

-I am advanced PC user (mostly Windows), used to work with MS Office, CorelDRAW, Photoshop, ACID Pro, SoundForge.
-Have some experience with Raspberry Pi.
-I prefer Android gadgets.\
+I am advanced PC user: MS Office, Google Docs/Sheets, WEB, CRM, 1C, Slack, CorelDRAW.
+Basic level HTML, CSS, JS.
+I prefer Android gadgets and have some experience with Raspberry Pi.

+Due to global events my current job may become irrelevant.
+So I’ve recently started studying the Web Development.
+Especially since I run my own web-site http://SpiderMedia.ru for more than 20 years.

-I like movies and retrowave music but my main hobbies are retrogames and comic books (Marvel, Image, DC, Avatar etc.) which I read only in English.
-I also officially translated some Marvel comic books for russian market.
-For more than 20 years I run my own website about comic books http://spidermedia.ru
+I like movies and electronic music but my main hobbies are retro-games and original comic books such as Marvel, Image, DC, Avatar etc. I also officially translated some Marvel comic books for such publishers as Alden Comics and Jellyfish Jam.

+Currently I am looking for a new job and open to any offers.

+PS: No bad habits, married, have kids.
+Driving licence B.
 ### Working Experience
 My working experience mainly includes wholesale supply, sales and support of Schneider Electric equipment.
 But I also have experience in graphic design and PDH SDH Microwave Radio Link Equipment commissioning though it was many years ago.\
 Due to current global events my main job is quickly becoming irrelevant.
 So I've decided to move forward and learn a new profession as a web developer.
 Especially since I run my own web-site and have some experience with HTML, PHP, Drupal, ModX and some other web-tools.